beylsp/dotfiles/README.md

 1. Clone the dotfiles repository to `~/dotfiles`.
 2. Backup any existing `.bashrc` to a `~/dotfiles_backup` directory.
-3. Source the main bashrc configuration file, allowing modular sourcing of additional configurations like aliases, exports, and more.
+3. Source the main `.bashrc` configuration file, allowing modular sourcing of additional configurations like aliases, exports, and more.

 ### Manual Install